sazope/Speech-Recognition-Language-Enhancement-/README.md

 Flip AAC is a research project out of Syracuse University, funded by the SOURCE undergraduate research fellowship program.
 This work was completed in association with the Intelligence++ initiative, as well as the InclusiveU program.
 The research was conducted by design undergraduates Domenic Gallo and Bella Young, with software development work from Shreya Zope and Janhavi Ghuge.

-For more information, contact Domenic Gallo at dgallo@syr.edu.